apollographql/apollo-server/packages/apollo-server-fastify/README.md

 ## Fastify

-As of Apollo Server 3, this package works with Fastify v3.
+As of Apollo Server 3, this package supports Fastify v3 only.

 ```js
 const { ApolloServer, gql } = require('apollo-server-fastify');